 The issue emerges when there is a perception that “mis-appropriation” has occurred between two parties who are not on an equal politico-economic status.
 Cultural mis-appropriation has a strong negative connotation that conjures up oppression, lack of respect, false posturing and theft.
 We should all be diligent to assure that cultural mis-appropriation does not occur, but those that raise the issue are ignorant of certain facts.
 Namely, Don Elijio was an extremely intelligent and astute person who would not have allowed anyone to exploit him.
 For twenty years I labored to bring a combination of his ancient techniques and my own modern natural healing skills to the world.
-Thousands have been helped, healed and transformed through the Arvigo Techniques of Maya Abdominal Therapy.
+Thousands have been helped, healed and transformed through THE ARVIGO® TECHNIQUES OF MAYA ABDOMINAL THERAPY (under license from the Arvigo Institute, LLC).
 We are a force for good.

 Susan Scafidi, Fordham University Law Professor and the author of Who Owns Culture?
 Appropriation and Authenticity in American Law, defined cultural mis-appropriation “Taking intellectual property, traditional knowledge, cultural expressions, or artifacts from someone else’s culture without permission.”